rcravens/esp32_smart_garage_door/README.md

 # ESP32 Smart Garage Door

+**DISCLAIMER: You assume all risk associated with building this project.
+I cannot personally inspect your work or determine if your Garage Door unit is compatible with this device.
+I am not responsible if you damage, blow up, get blown up, fall, start a fire, or any other outcomes good or bad that may happen while you are inspired by this project!!!**

 ## Purpose
 Ever come home to find your garage door has been opened while you were gone?
 This project converts an existing garage door into a "smart" garage door by adding the following features: